PhilipJonasFranz/SnipsCompilerGen2/README.md

  The compiler uses a built-in system libary, located at src/Snips/lib.

  The compiler will output ARM Assembly.
+See https://iitd-plos.github.io/col718/ref/arm-instructionset.pdf for more information.

 ## Usage & Setup
 ### Running the executable